Overview

 Docker && Docker Compose

-Now it’s time to move to infrastructure part.
-I need a DBMS mysql instance and a jvm maven runtime where my kotlin test code can run.
-These containers have to communicate each other.
-This is the docker compose file configuration I used:
+Now it’s time to move to the infrastructure part.
+I need a DBMS MySQL instance and a JVM maven runtime where my Kotlin test code can run.
+These containers have to communicate with each other.
+This is the docker-compose file configuration that I used:

 services: